Dominic Thiem: 2022: Out of Top 300, comeback wins, back to top 100

 Thiem was due to play in the Mubadala World Tennis Championship, but withdrew for recovery purposes.
 He also withdrew from the Australian Open citing recovery reasons.
 He was then set to make his return to the tour at the Córdoba Open in February, but withdrew due to a right finger injury.
 Thiem announced that he planned to return to the tour in March.
 Despite this, he withdrew from both the Indian Wells and Miami Open, citing recovery once again.
 He announced plans to return for the European clay court swing.

 At the Marbella Challenger in March, Thiem returned to professional tennis.
-However, in the first round, he lost in straight sets to Argentine Pedro Cachín in his first match back after 7 months.
+However, in the first round, he lost in straight sets to Argentine Pedro Cachin in his first match back after 7 months.
 After this match, Thiem tested positive for COVID-19.
 As a result, on April 7, his spokesperson confirmed that Thiem had pulled out of the upcoming ATP Masters tournament in Monte Carlo and would return home to Austria.

 Unable to defend his semifinal points from 2021 at the Mutua Madrid Open following a first round loss to Andy Murray, he fell out of the top 150 in the rankings.
 At the French Open, Thiem lost in straight sets in the first round to Hugo Dellien, and subsequently fell out of the top 300.

 Thiem recorded his first victory at any level in 14 months by beating Filip Misolic at the Salzburg Open, a challenger in Austria.
 He recorded his first ATP win a week later at the Swedish Open defeating Emil Ruusuvuori in the first round.
 He then defeated Roberto Bautista Agut, before losing to Sebastián Báez in the quarterfinals.

-The following week, Thiem made his first ATP Tour level semifinal at the 2022 Swiss Open Gstaad since the 2021 Madrid Open by beating 7th seed Hugo Gaston, Federico Delbonis and Juan Pablo Varillas before losing to second seed Matteo Berrettini in the semifinals.
+The following week, Thiem made his first ATP Tour level semifinal at the Swiss Open Gstaad since the 2021 Madrid Open by beating 7th seed Hugo Gaston, Federico Delbonis and Juan Pablo Varillas before losing to second seed Matteo Berrettini in the semifinals.
 At his home tournament in Kitzbühel Thiem reached the quarterfinals for the third week in a row defeating Alexander Shevchenko and Sebastian Ofner before losing to Yannick Hanfmann.